-1. The amount of the countervailable subsidies shall be determined per unit of the subsidised product exported to the Community.
+1. The amount of the countervailable subsidies shall be determined per unit of the subsidised product exported to the Union.

-In establishing this amount the following elements may be deducted from the total subsidy:
+In establishing that amount, the following elements may be deducted from the total subsidy:

-- (a) any application fee, or other costs necessarily incurred in order to qualify for, or to obtain, the subsidy; - (b) export taxes, duties or other charges levied on the export of the product to the Community specifically intended to offset the subsidy.
+- (a) any application fee or other costs necessarily incurred in order to qualify for, or to obtain, the subsidy; - (b) export taxes, duties or other charges levied on the export of the product to the Union specifically intended to offset the subsidy.